Comment on page

 Ready to go?
 Get up and running in a few minutes with our Quickstart guide:

-With Passage, your users can sign up and sign in with passkeys whenever possible.
-For example, iOS and macOS users will be prompted to use Touch ID or Face ID, Windows users will be prompted to use Windows Hello, etc. Passkeys offer a drastically better user experience than passwords or magic links, as they cannot be forgotten or mistyped, and do not require users to transfer their attention away from your application to click an SMS or email link.
-For devices that don't support passkeys, Passage automatically falls back to magic link or login code authentication.
-In addition to the magic link or login code, Passage will offer to enroll passkeys for any device where the link is clicked.
-In other words, Passage keeps track of all trusted devices and intelligently provides the smoothest login experience possible.
+Passkeys - Passkeys offer a drastically better user experience than passwords or magic links, as they cannot be forgotten or mistyped, and do not require users to transfer their attention away from your application to click an SMS or email link.
+Passage keeps track of all trusted devices used to login and intelligently provides the smoothest login experience possible.

-In addition to an improved user experience, device-based authentication better protects your users with strong two-factor authentication in a single step.
+Security is at the forefront with Passage authentication.
+Login codes and magic links have strong two-factor authentication in a single step.
+While passkeys take security even further with device-based authentication.
 When a user touches their fingerprint reader or completes facial recognition, they are simultaneously asserting something they are and something they have.
 Passkey data never leaves your user's device, and Passage relies on a combination of hardware-level security and public key cryptography to keep users safe.

 To read more about security with Passage, see our security reference below: